Natural horsemanship: Criticism

 The natural horsemanship movement has been criticized from a number of angles.
 The first criticism is that claims of natural horsemanship being something new and different are wholly unfounded, that similar methods have been around for a very long time.
 Some practitioners, particularly in classical dressage and other English riding disciplines, consider much of the movement to simply be the application of humane methods of classical horsemanship that have been practiced for centuries.
 However, many natural horsemanship practitioners acknowledge that they did not invent natural horsemanship and credit earlier work in humane horse-handling techniques.

 Another common concern is that the movement has been promoted with too much hype and marketing.
 In particular, there are concerns that stories of near-miraculous results can mislead beginners to believe that they can accomplish miracles with their horses with little effort, education, or experience in horse training.
 A related concern is that practitioners rename common pieces of horse equipment and then sell their branded versions for premium prices.
 Some trainers view the use of particular brands or styles of common equipment as having more to do with personal preference than anything else.
 Others view certain tools as unneeded or prone to misuse.
 Practitioners counter that the equipment that they sell, such as rigid sticks and yachting-braid rope, have distinct characteristics that lend themselves to natural horsemanship training.

 In particular, the characterization of traditional methods of training as inhumane does not accurately describe classic training methods.
 Though some critics acknowledge that some historical techniques were not always gentle, they point out that gentle techniques have always existed as well.
 Others express concern that natural horsemanship fails as a complete method of horse training.

-Other trainers point out that the very act of catching and training horses is not "natural" at all, that everything people do with horses is not actually "natural" to the horse.
+Other trainers point out that the very act of catching and training horses is not "natural" at all, that nothing people do with horses is actually "natural" to the horse.
 Other authors such as Lawrence Scanlan suggest that "Domestication [of the horse] was a natural consequence... for those.. who were more curious, less territorial, less aggressive, more dependent [and] better able to deflect human aggression through submission".

 Overuse of negative reinforcement in any training method to increase rates of desired behaviors can produce anxiety and stress in the horse until the aversive stimulus or "pressure" is released.
 Failure of the horse to emit the desired behavior, or failure of the trainer to relieve the pressure after a correct performance, will only prolong this stress.